sudosays/pytorch-starter/README.md

 - command line arguments overwrite values in configuration files.

-When a configuration is completed, it must be logged and an information file (also in the TOML format) must be saved with the relevant data.
+When a configuration is completed, it must be logged and an information file (also in the INI format) must be saved with the relevant data.
 This allows you to go back and quickly run a specific configuration again without having to remember the command-line arguments passed before.